AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_android.md

 #### Bugs fixed

-- Failures in getting a great number of messages from the server in few scenarios.
+- Failures in getting a large number of messages from the server in few scenarios.
 - The issue of incorrect data statistics.
 - Crashes caused by log printing in rare scenarios.